litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 You can then examine pod.log at your leisure or it may be requested by LiteSpeed tech support.

 ### Errors accessing after deletion

 You may see errors accessing service nodes if you just delete the service and attempt to re-create it right away.
 You should delete all services and pods, wait until they have terminated and are gone, and then re-create them.

 ## Notable changes

+### 0.1.25 June 17, 2022
+- [Feature] There is now a built-in Prometheus metrics exporter.
+Must be enabled by the Ingress Controller argument `enable-metrics` to be activated.
+Prometheus can be installed on the service pod as well using the argument `install-prometheus`.
+- [Feature] Ingress Controller argument `--run-before-lb='commands'` can specify any number of commands that will be run before the load balancer starts.
+- [Feature] New Ingress Controller argument `config-service-port` can be used to expose the config port without the use of helm configuration.
+- [Bug Fix] Licensing documented and functions correctly.
+- [Bug Fix] Correctly apply secrets even for secrets missing a name.
+- [Bug Fix] Correctly apply command line `lslb-config-map-prefix`

 ### 0.1.24 May 24, 2022
 - [Feature] Added regular expressions to advanced deployments with the new annotation `litespeedtech.com/hostx.servicex.weight`
 - [Bug Fix] For an advanced deployment, if you specify the same host twice, it will correctly use the first one rather than generate an incorrect ZeroConf definition.